MrLDGCA/SudokuSolver-RuleBased/README.md

      	The following check is needed for "Medium" and "Hard" puzzles.

  	- for every cell in a row:
- 		- take the lists of potential solutins
+ 		- take the lists of potential solutions
  		- identify values that only occure once (i.e. the value has only 1 suitable position)
  		- replace the list of multiple values with the list with just the single suitable value ]